-The changes and developments we saw throughout the drone industry in 2017 were incredible and deserve a proper examination.
+The changes and developments we saw throughout the drone industry in 2017 were incredible and deserve a proper examination, which is why we are releasing our latest drone market environment map.
 For the most part, the hype that drove so much misunderstanding and frustration in this space is gone,and that’s a good thing.
 While the kind of hype we’ve seen associated with UAVs can create needed attention, it can also lead to irrational behavior and impossible expectations.
 Now that we can get a better sense of when drones will be able to reach the “plateau of productivity” from the Gartner Hype Cycle, we can finally talk about the organizations and uses of this technology that will truly drive and define the drone industry.

 How does our Drone Ecosystem Map help define what these developments look like in 2018 and beyond though?
 First, it provides a great overview of the most active and relevant players in the drone industry in their category and sub-category.
 We limited the Map to 1,000 players so you can focus on the companies and people that are set to have the biggest impact on the drone market.
 The Drone Market Enviroment Map is not totally comprehensive, and it’s not supposed to be.
 The focus is on the diversity and reach of this drone ecosystem.